 That doesn't mean it isn't entertaining.
 I recommend the “over” edition, which is reserved for those above a certain age.
 Adorable pensioners try to woo their lady or gent of choice, dressed up and excited to meet the love of their life.

 This show is great because it features real people, which means that you’ll hear all sorts of different ways of speaking Italian: fast, slow, strong dialect or none, complicated and simple speech.
-And you can root for your favorite characters to win the heart of their chosen partner while you learn Italian from them.

 10. The Funniest: Casa Vianello